aaronsherwood/liveCoding/autoStartSuperCollider.md

 # Setup SuperDirt and MIDI to start when supercollider loads

 Open SuperCollider.
 Click on File > Open startup file.
 Paste the following text-file in the new buffer that just appeared.
-OMMENT OUT THE MIDI LINE WHICH IS NOT FOR YOU COMPUTER (Mac or Windows).
+COMMENT OUT THE MIDI LINE WHICH IS NOT FOR YOUR COMPUTER (Mac or Windows).
 Save and viola!

 ```